Takshil-Kunadia/notion2wp/README.md

 ### 👥 Role Management
 Administrators can control which user roles have access to:
-- View the Notion2WP menu
+- View the Sync Content From Notion menu
 - Import content from Notion

 ### 🔧 Developer Features